MichaelDeBoey/khalilstemmler-blog/src/pages/articles/tutorials/deploying-a-serverless-graphql-api-on-netlify.md

 While I like being able to do things quickly, I'm also one who believes that "if we do it, we know it".
 So I'm going to give you a few useful resources on how to deploy serverless GraphQL APIs and then walk you through the process so that you can better appreciate what's going on.

-<p class="special-quote">Huge shoutout to the great <a href="https://twitter.com/trevorblades">Trevor Blades</a> who cut 80% of the time it would have taken me to figure this stuff out on my own.
+<p class="special-quote">Huge shoutout to the great [Trevor Blades](https://twitter.com/trevorblades) who cut 80% of the time it would have taken me to figure this stuff out on my own.
 Most of this is based off of his <a href="https://github.com/trevorblades/countries">Countries GraphQL API</a>.</p>

 ## Prerequisites